croner-i-web/progression-framework/frameworks/content/engineer.md

           - "Builds processes that scale reliably or can be extended without intervention"
 ---
 ### About our content engineering progression frameworks
-The content engineering progression framework is a tool that helps content engineers, analysts and managers:
+The content engineering progression framework is a tool that helps content engineers and managers:
 - make development and career plans
 - talk about what we’re looking for from content engineers in a consistent way
 - set a fair level of compensation.